Configuration Reference

 source | object | yes | Source connector config |

-sink | object | yes | Sink connector config |
+sink | object | yes* | Single-sink configuration.
+Use sinks for fan-out. |

-rate_limit | object | no | Throughput limits |
+rate_limit | object | no | Per-pipeline throughput limits |

-schema_mapping | object | no | Schema drift handling |
+batch | object | no | Batcher and channel-size tuning |

 Source fields